WHY THIS IS HUGE NEWS FOR SMALL BUSINESSES

 As the power of smartphones has now surpassed that of the most popular computers, the adoption of mobile in business continues to see an upward trajectory.
 It’s perfectly natural for home and local businesses to want to have the fastest, most capable, and most convenient tool at their fingertips to stay ahead of their competition.
 In fact, they deserve it.

 The lighter you are, the faster you move.

 Small businesses are shifting in droves from lugging around laptops (and even tablets), to moving towards the more practical, lighter-weight tools.

-The fundamental offering of any smartphone is the combining basic workflows of a communication device, location awareness, and a high resolution camera.
+The fundamental offering of any smartphone is the combining of the most basic workflows.
+From being a communication device, location awareness, to a high resolution camera.

 The advancement in smartphone technology actually presents an exponential benefit for small businesses.
 That is to say, it doesn’t just make a single workflow faster – it makes all of your daily workflows faster.

-Not only is the computer in your pocket running faster than your PC, but it also supports all your core workflows on a single device.
-Professionals are starting to save tremendous amounts of time by taking care of all client related things in the palm of their hand, without going back to their desk to use their computer or a pen and paper.
+This small device supports all your core workflows on a single device.
+Professionals are starting to save tremendous amounts of time by taking care of all client related things in the palm of their hand.
+The beauty is without going back to their desk to use their computer or a pen and paper.

 In addition to a time saver, moving mobile is a cost saver.
 Instead of paying thousands for the newest PC, any business owner can pay just hundreds for a powerful smartphone.
 And instead of paying for 5 different workflow tools, mobile apps can now support all core workflows in a single app.
 For less.